yqs112358/CFWorkers-ReverseProxy-WithAuth/README.md

 > Forked from https://github.com/dommmel/cloudflare-workers-basic-auth and add simple reverse proxy

+## Attention!
+Never create reverse proxy on Cloudflare Workers **without auth protection**!

+- Services without auth may be abused, and then lead to your CloudFlare account being locked.
+- Use this project to protect your proxy behind http-basic auth.

 ## Usage
 1. Set secrets and target host name in `index.js`
 ```javascript